Druid: The Gallizenae

-Gaul druidesses
+Druidesses in Gaul

-According to Historia Augusta, Alexander Severus received a prophecy about his death by a Gaul druidess (druiada).
-The work also has Aurelian questioning those druidesses about the fate of his descendants, to which they answered in favor of Claudius II.
-Flavius Vopiscus is also quoted as recalling a prophecy received by Diocletian from a Tungri druidess.
+According to the Historia Augusta, Alexander Severus received a prophecy about his death from a Gallic druidess (druiada).
+The work also has Aurelian questioning druidesses about the fate of his descendants, to which they answered in favor of Claudius II.
+Flavius Vopiscus is also quoted as recalling a prophecy received by Diocletian from a druidess of the Tungri.

 Sources on druid beliefs and practices

 Greek and Roman records

 The earliest surviving literary evidence of druids emerges from the classical world of Greece and Rome.
 Archaeologist Stuart Piggott compared the attitude of the Classical authors toward the druids as being similar to the relationship that had existed in the 15th and 18th centuries between Europeans and the societies that they were just encountering in other parts of the world, such as the Americas and the South Sea Islands.
-He highlighted the attitude of "primitivism" in both Early Modern Europeans and Classical authors, owing to their perception that these newly encountered societies had less technological development and were backward in socio-political development.
+He highlighted the attitude of "primitivism" among both Early Modern Europeans and Classical authors, owing to their perception that these newly encountered societies had less technological development and were less advanced in socio-political development.

-Historian Nora Chadwick, in a categorization subsequently adopted by Piggott, divided the Classical accounts of the druids into two groups, distinguished by their approach to the subject as well as their chronological contexts.
-She calls the first of these groups the "Posidonian" tradition after one of its primary exponents, Posidonious, and notes that it takes a largely critical attitude towards the Iron Age societies of Western Europe that emphasizes their "barbaric" qualities.
+Historian Nora Chadwick, in a categorization subsequently adopted by Piggott, divided the Classical accounts of the druids into two groups, distinguished by their approach to the subject and their chronological contexts.
+She calls the first of these groups the "Posidonian" tradition, after one of its primary exponents, Posidonius, and notes that it takes a largely critical attitude towards the Iron Age societies of Western Europe, emphasizing their "barbaric" qualities.
 The second of these two groups is termed the "Alexandrian" group, being centred on the scholastic traditions of Alexandria, Egypt; she notes that it took a more sympathetic and idealized attitude toward these foreign peoples.
-Piggott drew parallels between this categorisation and the ideas of "hard primitivism" and "soft primitivism" identified by historians of ideas A. O. Lovejoy and Franz Boas.
+Piggott drew parallels between this categorisation and the ideas of "hard primitivism" and "soft primitivism" identified by historians of ideas Arthur Oncken Lovejoy and Franz Boas.

-One school of thought has suggested that all of these accounts are inherently unreliable, and might be entirely fictional.
-They have suggested that the idea of the druid might have been a fiction created by Classical writers to reinforce the idea of the barbaric "other" who existed beyond the civilized Greco-Roman world, thereby legitimizing the expansion of the Roman Empire into these areas.
+One school of thought holds that all these accounts are inherently unreliable and may be entirely fictional.
+They have suggested that the druid might have been a fiction created by Classical writers to reinforce the image of the barbaric "other" beyond the civilized Greco-Roman world, thereby legitimizing the Roman Empire's expansion into these areas.